Skip to main content

 Hereditary spastic paraplegia (HSP) or Strümpell-Lorrain disease

-Hereditary spastic paraplegia (HSP) or Strümpell-Lorrain disease is a highly heterogeneous group of diseases, both clinically, with variable symptoms and course, and genetically, with many genes known to be involved.
+Hereditary spastic paraplegia (HSP), also known as Strümpell-Lorrain disease, is a highly heterogeneous group of diseases.
+From a clinical perspective, it has variable symptoms and progressions, and multiple genes are known to be involved.
 The main symptom of the disease is stiffness (spasticity) and weakness of the lower limbs, leading to severe walking difficulties due to damage to the motor neurons.

-These diseases affect around 3 out of every 100,000 people in Europe, usually starting in adulthood but can also appear in childhood.
-These diseases are said to be chronic, progressing more or less slowly depending on the patient, with some patients becoming totally unable to walk, while others show very few symptoms several years after diagnosis.
+In Europe, these diseases affect around 3 in every 100,000 people.
+Onset is usually in adulthood, but it can also appear in childhood.
+These diseases are said to be chronic, progressing at different rates depending on the patient, with some patients becoming totally unable to walk and others showing very few symptoms several years after diagnosis.

 Causes and biological mechanisms

-The causes of spastic paraplegia are characterised by a degeneration of the corticospinal neurons that control voluntary motricity, i.e. the transmission of information from the brain to the muscles via the spinal cord, leading to the motor disorders observed in patients.
+The causes of spastic paraplegia are typically a degeneration of the corticospinal neurons that control voluntary motricity, i.e. the transmission of information from the brain to the muscles via the spinal cord, leading to the motor disorders observed in patients.

 Cerebellar ataxia, which is sometimes observed, is a sign of degeneration of the neurons in the cerebellum.